KavyanshKhaitan2/ironman-hands/README.md

 # Ironman-Hands!
 A glove which you can wear and control your computer by moving your hand and using gestures!!
 (It has a lot of sensors to do this!)

+I will be stitching all the parts together, and then adding some more cloth on top so no exposed wires or PCBs are visible!

 ## Contents
 Quickly jump to different parts of the README using this section!
 1. [Why?](#why)